umesh1989/Airflow_demo/ReadMe.md

-Below is the explanation of the task the was given to me by Bestseller.
+Below is the explanation of the task the was given to me as an assignment.

 As I was asked to create a pipeline that fetch data from json file, transform it into dimensional models and then load data into data store.